francescoBassi2002/alternanza/README.md

 You will use Emotiv (a helmet controlled by EEG impulses) to shoot the blocks, "a"/"d" keyboards to move the player left to right and Tobii(an eyetracking system) to look around and aim the blocks.

+We used Unity and Blender to design 3D models.
+We started from scratch to make everything...from the floor to the torches and the weapon.

+_UNDER REVISION_